 Every parent starts planning for their child’s future even before they are born – be it financial or medical.
-Stem cell banking is one such innovation that has paved way to treat numerous diseases by making the body fight from within rather than depend on series of medications and treatments.
+Stem cell banking is one such innovation that has paved the way to treat numerous diseases by making the body fight from within rather than depend on a series of medications and treatments.

 During a pregnancy, the mother’s system is connected to the baby’s via the umbilical cord.
 It is a common practice to cut the umbilical cord once the baby is born.
 All life nurturing cells and nutrients are transferred to the baby through this cord which is attached to the placenta.
 When the cord is cut, the blood trapped in the passage is filled with essential immature cells called the stem cells.
 These cells have the potential to assume the form of other cells in the body.

 The process of collecting this umbilical cord blood, extracting the stem cells and preserving them for future use is called stem cell banking.
 There are three options to do this – private banking, community banking and public banking.

 How important is stem cell banking?
 In recent times, this procedure has gained a lot of recognition and stem cell banking importance has increased.
 The number of success stories due to stem cell therapy has convinced many parents and parents-to-be, to preserve their child’s stem cells.